FrostSpades/ctf-writeups/utctf-2025/binexp/tic-tac-toe.md

 ![image](https://github.com/user-attachments/assets/d662e6d8-db36-44dc-81ee-0a312033d0b1)

 ### Information Gathering
-We can analyze it using Ghidra to see where potential vulnerabilities are.
+We can analyze it using Ghidra (an open source decompiling tool for reverse engineering) to see where potential vulnerabilities are.
 Using Ghidra, we can analyze the c code and change variables names to deobfuscate and perform some reverse engineering.
 The CPU choices appear to be hard coded rather than based on an algorithm.

 ![image](https://github.com/user-attachments/assets/f52997ab-ad25-4f58-ae2f-c8e01eaf9c21)